Water is too hot from the Reliance water heater (scalding at taps).

 - 5. Consider mixing valve: Install or service a thermostatic mixing valve at the heater outlet to provide stable, safe delivery temperatures.

-Warning: Children and elderly are especially vulnerable to scalding.
+Warning: Children and the elderly are especially vulnerable to scalding.
 Address over-temperature issues promptly.

 Repair Difficulty